 Friends of Gold Butte relies on donations from passionate supporters like yourself.
 Won’t you consider making a donation to continue the great work to preserve Gold Butte for generations to come?
 You can donate here.

-Many groups and individuals have been working for the protection of Gold Butte’s extraordinary resources for many years.
-The time has come for the Gold Butte National Conservation Area and Wilderness designation, and we need you to take action now.
+Concerned citizens and environmental groups have been working to achieve permanent protection of Gold Butte’s extraordinary resources for 15 years.
+The time has come to protect Gold Butte as a National Monument.
+We need you to take action now.

-Over the last ten years, support for protecting Gold Butte has grown steadily.
+Support for protecting Gold Butte has grown steadily.
 And recently, we’ve experienced a real groundswell of support among diverse supporters.
 A recent poll found that 71% of Nevadans support a Gold Butte National Monument.